shaunluttin/design-patterns/README.md

 # design-patterns

-A repository for us to experiment with design patterns in whatever language and framework.
+A repository for us to learn and write about design patterns and principles.